MBeckt/ToolBox/README.md

+# ToDo
+Make Invocable Client Tenant ID strings for building connection arg.
+Remove 'Domain' until it can be used on B2C tenants || Add Main nonb2c tenant.

 # .NET | Windows Forms | user sign-in, protected web API access (Microsoft Graph) | Microsoft identity platform

 This .NET Windows Forms application authenticates a user and then makes a request to the Graph API as the authenticated user.
 The response to the request is presented to the user.